the neuroscience case for emotional intelligence and social-emotional learning.

 Emotions strongly influence physical reactions as well, literally changing body chemistry according to whether the emotions are positive or negative.
 Stress, for example, has a profound impact on the body’s (and brain’s) biochemistry.
 Even a moment of stress triggers hormone secretions that we experience as unpleasant if not painful.

 Responses include the familiar-to-everyone increased heart rate and blood pressure, muscle tension, and sinking feelings in the stomach.
 You know personally how hard it is for you to focus or take in information if you are anxious, angry, or fearful.

 Neuroscience further demonstrates that the higher cognitive part of the brain shuts down under stress – literally goes dark on brain scans while the reactive part of the brain linked to negative emotions lights up.

 Researchers have now shown that as children experience emotional and social intelligence learning, the plasticity of the brain builds new neural networks that create the ability to manage negative reactions.
 This allows the child to operate dominantly from the learning and cognitive part of the brain – and also from their intuition or higher knowing and wisdom.

 Put another way, what educators call Social-Emotional Learning first creates the awareness of emotions and then the tools to express and deal with all emotions in a positive rather than harmful way.

 Further training creates new neural pathways that allow the child to deal with conflict in a healthy way rather than react to it, and to know and be able to choose wiser actions, make good decisions, relate well with others, be resilient when challenged, and set and meet healthy goals.

 In short, once EQ training builds a new neural bridge, the brain integrates experience in a manner that we have come to define as “Emotional Intelligence.”

-Humans with such training, whether kids or adults, manage their reactions better than they did before – and better than most people.
+Humans with EQ and SEL training, whether kids or adults, manage their reactions better than they did before – and better than most people.
 They tend to experience better outcomes, healthier relationships and more positive behaviors.

 These realities amplify the importance of creating a caring learning environment that is emotionally supportive and expressive, as well as intellectually stimulating.